What is a Backlink and How to Get Them In 2026?

 Having a lot of high-quality backlinks pointing to your website typically results in your pages showing up high in search results pages.
 And, of course, each backlink will passively generate a little bit of referral traffic.

-They’re good for both general and local SEO.
+They’re good for both SEO and AI visibility.

 That is the simple explanation – but we want to get a little more in-depth.